 Life is what happens to you while you are busy making other plans.
 (John Lennon)

 As you all know by now, I started University last October.
 In the beginning, I really struggled to find friends.
-I felt that kind of urge to find somebody, and especially somebody who’d by a friend for a lifetime.
+I felt that kind of urge to find somebody, and especially somebody who’d be a friend for a lifetime.
 Indeed, there were these few girls I really got along with.
 I was thankful to meet them in the first place.
 But beyond these three girls, there wasn’t actually somebody, I could’ve spent my lunch with.
-Especially on those days, when they were not at the Uni, I kind of felt lonely.
+Especially on those days, when they were not at the University, I kind of felt lonely.

 Nevertheless, the more I created a routine, the more people I got to know.
 Very different and actually very sweet people.
 And then, I met her.
 One of the most honest, strong and kind people I’ve ever met.
 There was this one moment, when I gathered all of my courage, to sit next to her in the nearly empty lecture hall.
-And this was a beginning of a friendship I appreciate a lot.
+And this was the beginning of a friendship I appreciate a lot.

 And then, something happened.
 Life.
 Life came in between everything we had planned.
 We wanted to ace college, and we planned to take some courses together.
 Planning on study sessions, going out for coffee, and so on.
 We separated for the winter break and chatted over messenger.
 Since she lives in another city, it was pretty hard to meet up.
 When she left for vacation, we still had contact.
 I’ve written her the day, she’d return back to Germany.
 And then, in some kind of way, everything went down the drain.